UNEP/GRID-Warsaw

 Introduction

-Thematic Block: How technologies support ESG reporting
+B1.
+How technologies support ESG reporting

 Digital technologies play a crucial role in leveraging data to support business development, including contributing to reporting requirements under the CSRD (Corporate Sustainability Reporting Directive).
 Analytical platforms and big data tools enable the collection, storage, and analysis of large datasets related to a company’s ESG (Environmental, Social, and Governance) activities.